 The department has been reviewing the CRIS since 2018-19 including public consultation on a draft in 2019-20.
-The department has established industry consultative committees to represent industry views in relation to food exports and we consult with these committees on a number of different activities.
+We have established industry consultative committees to represent industry views in relation to food exports and we consult with these committees on a number of different activities.
 In developing this CRIS, we have consulted with the: